-On the Aposticha, these Stichera of the holy icon, in Tone I:
+On the Aposticha, these Stichera, in Tone I:

 Truly thou pourest forth rivers of grace from thine icon, O Theotokos!
 For lo! even at the site of its discovery, a spring of healing water hath appeared.
 Thou dost quench the spiritual thirst of all who have recourse to thee in love, washing away sins, and granting us to draw forth joy and gladness.